stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - We update the `login` method by adding a call to `user.regenerate_session_token`.
-This will reset the valid of the `session_token` through the [has_secure_token](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token) API.
+This will reset the value of the `session_token` through the [has_secure_token](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token) API.
 We then store that value in the session.
 > - We updated the `logout` method by first setting the `current_user` as a variable.
 This is because once we call `reset_session`, we lose access to the `current_user`.
 We then call `user.regenerate_session_token` which will update the value of the `session_token` on the user that just signed out.
 > - Finally we update the `current_user` method to look for the `session[:current_user_session_token]` instead of the `session[:current_user_id]` and to query for the User by the `session_token` value.